3dcitydb/3dcitydb-docs/source/plugins/plugin-mechanism.rst

 A plugin may extend the GUI of the Importer/Exporter by providing its own user dialog that will be rendered in a separate tab on the operations window.
 In addition, a plugin may add new entries to the main menu bar and the preferences dialog.
-To remember the preference settings at program startup, a plugin can choose to serialize the settings to the main config file or a plugin-specific config file.
-Please refer to the plugin documentation of your vendor for more information.
+To restore plugin-specific settings at program startup, a plugin can choose to serialize the settings to the main config file or a plugin-specific config file.
+Besides GUI extensions, plugins can also provide functionality that is hooked into the main operations of the Importer/Exporter, for instance, to postprocess exported top-level features.

 Plugin installation is simple.
 Just get the plugin from your vendor and put all plugin files into the ``plugins`` subfolder of the Importer/Exporter